-- small Tupperware box holds cutlery, tea bags, coffee sachets, Tabasco sauce, etc.
+- Padded pouch holds cutlery, tea bags, coffee sachets, Tabasco sauce, etc.

-As Little Nomad gets older, he requires less special gear but keeps acquiring more toys.
+As Little Nomad gets older, he requires less special gear but keeps acquiring more toys and books.

-- Clothing: 2 pairs cotton shorts, 1 pair jeans, 5 short sleeved t-shirts, 1 long sleeved t-shirt (for air conditioned buses), full coverage swim suit (short sleeves), sun hat, assorted socks that are always getting lost, 1 pair sandals, 1 pair runners.
-This all packs up pretty small in one Ikea cube.
+- Clothing: 1 pair cotton shorts, 1 pair jeans, 1 swim trunks, 1 pair trousers, 4 short sleeved t-shirts, 2 long sleeved t-shirts, hoodie (for air conditioned buses), sun hat, socks, underwear, 1 pair sandals, 1 pair runners.
+This all packs up pretty small in one Ikea cube except for the shoes.

 - Toiletries: uses my soap.
 Has his own comb, toothbrush, baby toothpaste (Alverde) and baby nail clippers.